Getting Started on eCommerce SEO basics

 4. Title tags

 Title tags are what loads at the top of each page.
-View these tags as a way to tell search engine bots what your website is about.
+View these tags as a way to tell search engine bots what each page on your website is about.
 If you write a tag too vaguely, then you could negatively affect your page’s rankings.
 In addition to boosting your SEO, title tags play an important role in click-through-rates.
-For example, title tags are often the first impressions people get of your page.
+For example, title tags are often the first impression of your page.
 A well-written title tag will boost your chances of getting clicks.
 Some social media platforms, including Facebook and LinkedIn, will display your title tags when you share a link.
-Since these tags can show up in so many places, it’s important to make them engaging enough to get clicked on.
+Since these tags can show up in so many places, it’s important to make them engaging enough earn a click.

 5. Meta descriptions

 Meta descriptions are the brief explanation of what your page is about.
 Meta descriptions are more detailed than a title tag and help a user decide what your site offers when browsing through SERPs.
-In addition, meta descriptions are a form of advertising and should not exceed 160 characters.
 As with title tags, your meta descriptions should capture the attention of users, and entice them to visit your site.
 Your meta descriptions should be specific for each page and never the same as another.
 Duplicate meta descriptions will create problems and devalue your content in Google.
 Another helpful tip for meta descriptions is that SERPs will put meta descriptions and title tags in bold if they match the search query.
 This bold text can be an attention-grabber.
 Do some keyword research to make your meta descriptions as close to what people would search for as a way to get the most clicks to your site.

 7. Status code errors